Air Canada CEO apologizes for not being able to speak, understand French

 "It would be respectful to address the business community in Montreal, Quebec's French-speaking metropolis, in its official language, French," he stated.

+Bloc Quebecois Leader Yves-Francois Blanchet was equally blunt, posting in his native language: "The boss has no regard for French."

+"I find these words appalling and disrespectful," Quebec Liberal Leader Dominique Anglade stated in French.
+"Air Canada frankly does not understand the impact of its decisions."

-The head of Montreal's Chamber of Commerce, Michael Leblanc, adds he was also surprised by Rousseau's choice to not address the community in French.
+The head of Montreal's Chamber of Commerce, Michael Leblanc, added he was also surprised by Rousseau's choice to not address the community in French.

 "We expected that the CEO would recognize the importance of knowing French," he said.
 "For the leader of a major corporation in Quebec, I would hope that he would commit publicly to learning French."